 For districts that include the whole-school student learning indicator in teacher evaluations, a teacher's indicator rating shall be equal to the aggregate rating for multiple student learning indicators established for his/her administrator's evaluation rating.
-This will be based on the administrator's progress on Student Learning Indicator targets, which correlate to the Student Learning rating on an administrator's evaluation (equal to the 45% component of the administrator's final rating).
+For most schools, this will be based on the administrator's progress on SLO targets, which correlates to the Student Learning rating on an administrator's evaluation (equal to the 45 % component of the administrator's final rating).